sqorn/sqorn/docs/docs/operations.md

 * `isNotUnknown: boolean => boolean`

-`.isNotUnknown` returns whether its argument is unknown.
-It is equivalent to `.isNotNull`, except its arguments must be booleans.
+`.isNotUnknown` returns whether its argument is *not* null.
+It is equivalent to `.isNotNull`, except its argument must be boolean.

 Expression | Result
 -|-